Is this unassuming kitchen spice the key to kidney health? Is ginger good for our kidneys if consumed in moderation?

 Side Effects

-Like most supplements, ginger doesn’t come without side effects.
+Like most supplements, ginger supplements have the potential to produce side effects.

 Very high doses of ginger (more than 4 grams per day) could cause: (13)